 Climate Policy Regulation.
 To validate our measures, we use an index from Germanwatch that evaluates the climate policy regulations of a country.
-Climate Policy Regulation reflects a country's policies on renewable energies and emission reductions, the ambition level and "2 degree" compatibility of a country's Nationally Determined Contributions (NDCs), and a country's progress towards reaching these NDC goals.
-The index varies at the countryyear level and ranges between 0 and 20; higher numbers reflect better climate policy regulations.
-The data are available for 29 of our sample countries and from 2007 to 2019 (data for Bermuda, Chile, Hong Kong, Israel, and Singapore are not available).
-Data from Germanwatch has previously been used in Atanasova and Schwartz (2019) and Delis, de Greiff, and Ongena (2019).
+Climate Policy Regulation reflects a country's policies on renewable energies and emission reductions, the ambition level and "2 degree" compatibility of a country's Nationally Determined Contributions (NDCs), and the progress towards reaching these NDCs.
+The index varies at the country-year level and ranges between 0 and 20; higher numbers reflect better climate regulations.
+The data are available for 29 of our sample countries and from 2007 to 2019.
+Data from Germanwatch is used in Atanasova and Schwartz (2019) and Delis, de Greiff, and Ongena (2019).

 Extreme Temperature.
 We further validate our measures by using information about the frequency of extreme temperature events from the Emergency Events Database (EM-DAT), which is compiled by the Centre for Research on the Epidemiology of Disasters at Université Catholique de Louvain.
-The measure varies at the country-year level, and captures the frequency of extreme temperature episodes.
-The resulting variable, Extreme Temperature, ranges between 0 and 3 and is available for all countries from 2002 to 2019.
+The measure varies at the country-year level and captures the frequency of extreme temperature episodes.
+Extreme Temperature ranges between 0 and 3 and is available for all countries from 2002 to 2019.